 So far this season the simulations have ended at the conclusion of the home and away season.
 Today we'll extend the simulations to include the entirety of the Finals series.

-- Gold Coast play home Finals at Carrara
+Gold Coast play home Finals (sic) at Carrara

 Applying the methodology to the 50,000 final ladders produced by our original simulations yields the following results.

 The height of each bar provides an estimate of the probability that the team will exit at a specified week of the Finals.
-Richmond, for example, are about a 30% chance of exiting in a Preliminary Final.
+Geelong, for example, are about a 45% chance of exiting in a Preliminary Final.
 The internal colouring of each bar reflects the final home-and-away ladder position of the team when it went out in a particular week in a particular simulation replicate.

-So, for example, in those replicates where Richmond win the Flag, well over half of them come in simulated seasons where they were projected to finish 1st in the home and away season (ie the red portion of the rightmost bar represents over one half of the height of that bar).
+So, for example, in those replicates where Geelong wins the Flag, well over half of them come in simulated seasons where they were projected to finish 1st in the home and away season (ie the red portion of the rightmost bar represents over one half of the height of that bar).

 In the top section of the chart we use a common y-axis for all teams, which makes it harder to discern some of the details for teams with smaller Finals chances.
 The bottom section of the chart addresses this by representing the same data but with different y-axes for each team.